Apollo Federation subgraph specification

 Resolve requests for entities

-Execution of a federated graph requires being able to "enter" into a service at an type.
+Execution of a federated graph requires being able to "enter" into a service at an entity type.
 To do this, federated services need to do two things:

 • Make each entity in the schema part of the _Entity union